 Funds will be provided to the Urban League of Champaign County Development Corporation to assist with the purchase of two (2) single-family homes and related improvements to meet local codes.
 During the leasing period, a low-income family will undergo homebuyer counseling.
-Upon successful completion, the home will be sold to the low-income family.
+Upon successful completion, the home will be sold to the income qualifying family.

-Total Project Budget

-\$40,000 HOME (Additional \$10,000 Match must be provided by CHDO)

-Goal 2, Strategy 3, Activity 3

-Environmental - Assessment Required
+Total Project Budget \$40,000 HOME (Additional \$10,000 Match must be provided by CHDO) Goal 2, Strategy 3, Activity 3 Citation - [24 CFR 92.206(c)] Environmental - Assessment Required Recapture

-Recapture